Recent Graduate's Success

-The MComp is a four-year programme which enhances and extends the equivalent BSc (Hons) programme.
-It includes an industry-related project, some optional study modules and a substantial Masters level project.
-Taking a fourth year of study allows you to study at Masters Level and both deepen and broaden your knowledge and understanding.
-This can provide you with a stronger CV and give you a distinct edge in the job market.
+The MComp is a four-year degree programme which enhances and extends the equivalent BSc (Hons) programme.
+It provides the opportunity to study a range of modules at Master’s level and to complete a substantive project in an area of specific personal interest.
+Studying at Master’s level enables you to both deepen and broaden your knowledge and understanding.
+This can provide you with a stronger CV and may give you a distinct edge in the job market.

 How You Study

 In your first year, you have the opportunity to study fundamental areas including introductory games studies, game design, computer architectures and mathematics for computing and programming.

 In your second year, you have the chance to undertake an in-depth study in areas of games computing, such as computer graphics, games programming, human-computer interaction and artificial intelligence.